laravel/docs/routing.md

 <a name="sub-domain-routing"></a>
 ### Sub-Domain Routing

-Laravel routes can also handle wildcard sub-domains, and will pass your wildcard parameters from the domain:
+Laravel routes also handle wildcard sub-domains, and will pass your wildcard parameters from the domain:

 #### Registering Sub-Domain Routes